Spaghetti Diagrams Explained

 What is a Spaghetti Diagram?

-A spaghetti diagram – also known as a spaghetti plot, model, chart, or map – is a lean Six Sigma process analysis tool that visualizes the movement of operators in a static format.
-It is basically a map of a shop floor on which lines are drawn that represent the path an operator takes to perform a certain process.
+A spaghetti diagram – also known as a spaghetti plot, model, chart, or map – is a tool that visualizes operator movement.
+It is a map of a shop floor on which the path an operator takes to perform a certain process is drawn.
 Spaghetti diagrams present movement in a concrete form to open up a gateway for the analysis and improvement of shop floor processes.

 Although spaghetti diagrams have a distinct purpose in different fields – from tracking the movement of butterflies to determining the severity of weather events – this article will focus on the use of spaghetti diagrams as an improvement tool in manufacturing.